confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.schema_registry
+# schema_registry

-Below are the supported variables for the role confluent.schema_registry
+Below are the supported variables for the role schema_registry

 ***